farnazdargahi/java/Syllabus.md

 ## Attendance & Absences

-Regular attendance in **in-person classes** is required.
+Regular attendance in in-person classes is required.
 Failure to attend may result in being dropped or withdrawn from the course.

 - Students are responsible for officially dropping any class they no longer attend or participate in.
 - Instructor may withdraw students after the add/drop deadline due to excessive absences.
-- Students who are absent during the **first two weeks** of the course may be dropped by the instructor.
+- Students who are absent during the first two weeks of the course may be dropped by the instructor.
-- Students who remain enrolled beyond the official **withdrawal deadline** (as listed in the class schedule) will receive a final evaluative letter grade: **A, B, C, D, F, P, or NP**.
+- Students who remain enrolled beyond the official withdrawal deadline (as listed in the class schedule) will receive a final evaluative letter grade: A, B, C, D, F, P, or NP.

 ## Accommodating Students with Accessibility Needs

-Students with accessibility needs who may require academic accommodations are encouraged to contact me **as early as possible**.
+Students with accessibility needs who may require academic accommodations are encouraged to contact me as early as possible.
 We will work together with the **Disability Support Programs and Services (DSPS)** office to arrange the appropriate accommodations for this course.

-> **DSPS Contact Information:**
+> DSPS Contact Information:
 > Location: K1 Student Services Building, Room K1-204
 > Phone: (619) 388-7312
 > Email: [miradsps@sdccd.edu](mailto:miradsps@sdccd.edu)